scrapy/scrapy-bench/README.md

 	Commands:
 	  bookworm       Spider to scrape locally hosted site linkextractor  Micro-benchmark for LinkExtractor()
-	  xpathbench     Micro-benchmark for extraction using xpath
+	  cssbench     Micro-benchmark for extraction using css